-- The north gateway near the intersection of Highways 82 and 133 should create sense of arrival and way-finding for visitors.
+- The north gateway near the intersection of Highways 82 and 133 should create sense of arrival and wayfinding for visitors.
 It also hosts several businesses and has the potential for redevelopment and infill. - The south gateway along the Crystal River on Highway 133 consists of several large lot residential subdivisions.
 Annexation and redevelopment in this area would be complex due to the need to coordinate with multiple property owners. - The remaining parcels in the County Island should be annexed and developed with a diversity of housing types. - The mobile home park along Snowmass Drive near Main Street is fully occupied today, but property owners could seek redevelopment in the future.
 Redevelopment of the park should follow the guidance contained in the Downtown/Old-Town Periphery Future Land Use Plan designation, listed earlier in the future land use plan. - Colorado Rocky Mountain School (CRMS) is currently operating as an independent high school for boarding and day students and is an important component of the Carbondale community and economy.
 In addition to traditional classroom education, the School's property is used in its diverse programs in a variety of other ways including agricultural production, recreational activities, renewable energy production and ecological studies.
 CRMS also provides employee housing.
 CRMS programmatic needs, and subsequently its land use, has and will continue to evolve over time to support the organization's mission.
 The majority of CRMS property is located in unincorporated Garfield County.
 Portions of CRMS land outside the Town of Carbondale are designated as Phase 1 Potential Annexation Infill Area because of its prominent location on the west edge of Town.
-Should development occur on CRMS property, either on its open space parcels in Carbondale or on property designated as Infill Area, the densities should be gradually tiered from high density near Highway 133 and Main, down to lower densities near the river corridor.
+Should development occur on CRMS property, either on its open space parcels in Carbondale or on property designated as Infill Area, the densities near the river corridor.
 The Town of Carbondale recognizes that the needs of CRMS will continue to evolve.
 The Comprehensive Plan is not intended to limit CRMS private property rights and it encourages dialogue between the Town of Carbondale, and Garfield County regarding future land use.